dustpg/LongUI/README.md

 ## PROJECTS LIST

   -  3rdparty/* , 3rdparty library, like dlmalloc
   -  Demos/* , demos
+    - Step by Step
       1. helloworld -- how to build a basic LongUI app.
       2. handleevent -- how to handle LongUI event in one way
       3. handleeventex -- how to handle LongUI event in other way
       4. basiconfigure -- how to write a baisc longui configure
   -  Helper/* , helper projects
     1. ConsoleHelper -- helper for logging for debugging
     2. ScriptInterfaceGenerator -- helper for binding script interface
   -  LongUI -- core project, designed to be a static-link framework
   -  TestUI -- my test project, just for me for debugging